At a Glance

 Some tips for your application 🫡

-Craft a Strong Cover Letter: Write a cover letter that addresses why you are passionate about supporting children with SEN. Mention your understanding of their needs and how your background makes you a suitable candidate for this role.
+Craft a Strong Cover Letter: Write a compelling cover letter that showcases your passion for supporting children with SEN. Explain why you are interested in this role and how your background makes you a suitable candidate.

-Proofread Your Application: Before submitting, carefully proofread your application to ensure there are no spelling or grammatical errors.
+Proofread Your Application: Before submitting, thoroughly proofread your CV and cover letter for any spelling or grammatical errors.
 A polished application reflects your attention to detail and professionalism.

 How to prepare for a job interview at Hunts Recruitment Ltd